laravel-liberu/documentation/docs/guide/usage.md

 ### Back-End
-- you need a `StateBuilder` implementation class, that should be given as a value for the `enso.config.stateBuilder` configuration parameter
+- you need a `StateBuilder` implementation class, that should be given as a value for the `liberu.config.stateBuilder` configuration parameter
 - by default, the `App\Classes\LocalState` is provided as blank template
 - the additional state data is returned to the front end via the same response (`/core/api`) as the core Enso state data